itspladd/itspladd.github.io/_posts/2021-07-09-test-driven-development-battleship.md

 <figure class="align-center">
   <img title="it's way more delicious than lego code though" alt="A plate of cooked spaghetti noodles with fork and a parsley garnish." src="{{ site.baseurl }}{{ site.image_path }}/spaghetti-with-fork.png"/>
-  <figcaption>Cometimes known as "spaghetti code," because everything is all tangled together, and also because it tastes much better with a nice marinara or alfredo sauce.
+  <figcaption>Sometimes known as "spaghetti code," because everything is all tangled together, and also because it tastes much better with a nice marinara or alfredo sauce.
 Photo via <a href="https://unsplash.com/photos/Nx3OCfnRit8">Unsplash</a>.</figcaption>
 </figure>

 In general, you want your code to be **modular**.
 You want to make code that's like Legos: every part of the program fits together with another part of the program in specific, predictable ways.
 You can take two Legos of the same type and be certain that they'll work the same way no matter where you put them.